 Established in 2008 with the signing of C.R.S.22-43.7, BEST provides an annual amount of funding in the form of competitive grants to school districts, charter schools, institute charter schools, boards of cooperative educational services, and the Colorado School for the Deaf and the Blind.
 BEST funds can be used for the construction of new schools as well as general construction and renovation of existing school facility systems and structures.

 Charter School Eligibility

-- To determine that your school meets these requirements, applicants must provide Articles of Incorporation and Bylaws for both the charter school and building corporation to be reviewed by the Attorney General.
+To determine that your school meets these requirements, applicants must either provide proof of ownership or Articles of Incorporation and Bylaws for both the charter school and building corporation as well as any lease-purchase agreement.
+These documents will be reviewed by the Attorney General’s office.
 Additional guidance provided HERE.